maptv/decalendar/observable/dash.md

-A latitude of .25 falls on the Equator, which gets about a half-day of sunlight every day of the year.
+A latitude of 0 turns falls on the Equator, which gets about a half-day of sunlight every day of the year.